Dr Wealth

 How To Redeem?

 The redemption process is similar to the application process – submit your request through any participating bank’s ATMs, or via DBS/POSB’s internet banking channels.
 You will get your cash (along with any accrued interest) back in the bank account linked to your CDP Securities account.
+Do note, however, that redemption proceeds will only be processed by the second business day of the next month.

 So don’t invest your entire nest egg in the SSB; you should still keep a portion of emergency funds separately in case you need them urgently.